tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 I thought about climbing into the ceiling tile.
 I thought about the little frosted window over the sinks, too small for a grown man and I knew it, but thought about it anyway.
 I thought about just staying locked in that stall with my feet pulled up off the floor and praying.

 And then my brother was in my head.
-His voice, clear as if he was standing next to me, thick with that drawl the army never managed to scrub out of him.
+Butch's voice, clear as if he was standing next to me, thick with that drawl the army never managed to scrub out of him.
 We'd been on the couch years back, some slasher movie playing, and he'd said it half as a joke.

 *If I was ever in one of them movies and hiding in a bathroom, I ain't never leaving my stall door shut and locked.
 First thing they check.
 Locked door just tells 'em you're in there, waitin' on 'em.*